siddartha4185/DBMS-PROJECT/README.md

-This is a DBMS project.
+this is a dbms project  about e learning platform